-As of now, many non-EU citizens do not need a visa to visit Europe.
-This is set to change in 2021.
+As of now, many non-EU citizens only need a passport to visit Europe.
+This is set to change towards the end of 2022.
 Non-EU citizens will need an ETIAS visa waiver for Switzerland in order to enter the country and travel throughout the Schengen Area.

 The information that applies to Switzerland for the ETIAS visa waiver is the same for all EU countries found within the Schengen Area.
 Once visitors are approved they are able to move freely throughout the Schengen Zone for up to 90 days.

 Switzerland is found in Central Europe surrounded by mountains and lakes that make up the country’s landscape.
 The official languages include French, German, Italian, and Romansh.
 Zurich is the largest city and the currency used is the Swiss Franc.